AJman14/MWI-Extensions/README.md

 **These extensions are created for the Steam version of the game**, although you could probably also get them to work in your browser with an extension like Tampermonkey.

-*I named the files with CSS extensions for better legibility, but they are NOT Cascading Style Sheets.
-These are JavaScript meant to be copied into your MWI Extension Manager.*
+*I named some of the files with CSS extensions for better legibility, but they are NOT Cascading Style Sheets.
+These are JavaScript meant to be copied into your Extension Manager.*